Why All Appraisals are Always Wrong

-Appraisal Bias and Appraiser Pressure: Why All Appraisals are Always Wrong
+Appraisal Bias & Appraiser Pressure: Why All Appraisals are Always Wrong

 Real estate markets cooled down in the fourth quarter of 2014, and despite historically low interest rates, refinance volumes dropped as well.
 The increasing pressure on lenders and real estate agents to maintain loan and sales volumes has brought about renewed interest in appraisal accuracy and increasing concern that residential real estate appraisals are inflated.